These graduates from 1911 may have had similar questions. Answers are up to date!

 - Where do I park?

 - Parking for the general public is available at several locations around campus and will be marked.
-Once you have arrived on campus via the Route 16 or Route 135 entrances and are on College Road, Parking Attendants will be available to help you find a parking space.
-There will be a designated parking area provided for guests who have mobility impairments and are driving themselves and have requested this in advance.
+Once you have arrived on campus via the Route 16 or Route 135 entrances and are on College Road, parking attendants will be available to help you find a parking space.
+A designated parking area will be provided for guests who have mobility impairments and are driving themselves and have requested this in advance.
 Please see information on Disability Services during Commencement.

 - How do I obtain information about disability services during graduation activities and Commencement 2014?